RedHat-UX/red-hat-design-system/docs/get-started/designers.md

 <div class="multi-column--min-400-wide">
     <div>
         <h3>Foundations</h3>
-        <p><a href="foundations">Foundations</a> are how we express our brand through color, space, typography, etc.</p>
+        <p><a href="/foundations">Foundations</a> are how we express our brand through color, space, typography, etc.</p>
     </div>
     <div>
         <h3>Design tokens</h3>
-        <p><a href="tokens">Design tokens</a> are how we translate our design language decisions into code.</p>
+        <p><a href="/tokens">Design tokens</a> are how we translate our design language decisions into code.</p>
     </div>
     <div>
         <h3>Elements and patterns</h3>
-        <p>Our libraries include <a href="elements">elements</a> and <a href="patterns">patterns</a> you can use to create digital experiences.</p>
+        <p>Our libraries include <a href="/elements">elements</a> and <a href="/patterns">patterns</a> you can use to create digital experiences.</p>
     </div>
 </div>

 ## Access Figma

 You need a Figma license to access our libraries.
 When you are granted a license, use your Red Hat e-mail address to log in to Figma via SSO authentication.
-When you are logged in, you should be able to access our libraries and add them to all of your [drafts]("https://help.figma.com/hc/en-us/articles/360038743434-Manage-libraries-for-your-drafts) or [individual files](https://help.figma.com/hc/en-us/articles/1500008731201-Manage-libraries-in-design-files).
+When you are logged in, you should be able to access our libraries and add them to all of your [drafts](https://help.figma.com/hc/en-us/articles/360038743434-Manage-libraries-for-your-drafts) or [individual files](https://help.figma.com/hc/en-us/articles/1500008731201-Manage-libraries-in-design-files).

 {% example palette="light-compact",
           alt="ADD TEXT",